KrishnaManeeshaDendukuri/ift6758/README.md

 # IFT6758 Project 2021

-This Project is based upon the national sport of Canada: Icehockey, using the play-by-play data captured by the NHL API.
+The Project is based upon the national sport of Canada: Ice hockey!
+We use both the aggregate and the play-by-play data captured by NHL API.

 ## Milestone 1